 For winters you can add a sweater as an upper layer or 2nd layer on which you can add up the 3rd layer of jacket or blazer.

 The must-have item for your office wardrobe is a button-up shirt.
-Button-up shirts are essential for any formal place or moment like a meeting or any presentation.
+Button-up shirts are essential for any formal place or moments like a meeting or any presentation.
 Keep the fewer options in this because one button-up shirt is enough to pair with different outfits.
 The white and earthly blue color in your wardrobe is all you need as button-up shirt options.

 For normal working days, you can go with a button-down shirt that you may already have in your wardrobe.
 The only thing to look for is to avoid prints and patterns on shirts, go with plain instead.